Ordinary Time: September 22nd

 Thursday of the Twenty-Fifth Week of Ordinary Time

-I am the Savior of all people, says the Lord.
-Whatever their troubles, I will answer their cry, and I will always be their Lord (Entrance Antiphon).Before the reform of the General Roman Calendar today was the feast of St. Thomas of Villanova (1488-1555), a great saint of the Spanish Renaissance and a good friend of Emperor Charles V. He was a man of infinite charity in word and deed, he lived as frugally as the poor who benefited by his unstinted almsgiving.
+Before the reform of the General Roman Calendar today was the feast of St. Thomas of Villanova (1488-1555), a great saint of the Spanish Renaissance and a good friend of Emperor Charles V. He was a man of infinite charity in word and deed, he lived as frugally as the poor who benefited by his unstinted almsgiving.
 While provincial of his order in Castile, he sent the first group of Augustinians to the Americas.
 Establishing themselves in Mexico, they were integral in the growth of Christianity in the New World.
 This date was also the commemoration of Sts.
 Maurice and Companions, Christian soldiers who were massacred in Switzerland because they refused to offer sacrifices to pagan gods.

 St. Maurice and Companions

 St. Maurice was an officer in the Theban Legion, a unit in the army of the Emperor Maximian Herculius.
 This Legion, from Upper Egypt, was entirely Christian, and when Maximian ordered his soldiers at Octodurum (now called Martigny, Switzerland) to sacrifice to the gods as a way of ensuring victory in battle, Maurice and two other officers led the Theban Legion in refusing, and thelegion with drew to Agaunum (now St.-Maurice, in the Swiss Canton of Valais).
 With Maurice encouraging the legionnaires to remain constant, even after the Emperor had the legion decimated (every tenth man killed), the legionnaires answered, "We have arms in our hands, but we do not resist because we would rather die innocent than live by any sin."
 Maximian ordered the rest of his army to kill the Christian legionnaires.
-The Theban legion numbered about 6,600 men, but the actual number killed remains unclear.
+This happened around the year 287 A.D..
+The Theban Legion numbered about 6,600 men, but the actual number killed remains unclear.
 Others were martyred for refusing to share in the spoils of the legionnaires.
 St. Eucherius, a fifth-century bishop of Lyons, noted that many miracles took place at the shrine of these martyrs.
 They are buried under the Basilica of St.-Maurice-en-Valais in Switzerland.

-Often Portrayed As: soldier; soldier being executed with other soldiers; knight (sometimes a Moor) in full armour, bearing a standard and a palm; knight in armour with a red cross on his breast, which is the badge of the Sardinian Order of Saint Maurice.
+Often Portrayed As: soldier; soldier being executed with other soldiers; knight (sometimes a Moor) in full armour, bearing a standard and a palm; knight in armor with a red cross on his breast, which is the badge of the Sardinian Order of Saint Maurice.